Have a Question About the BreachLock Cloud Platform? Enter it below.

 - Should a vendor have previous penetration testing experience?

-Certifications cannot fulfill the skills and knowledge that is gained over a period of experience.
+Certifications cannot fulfill the skills and knowledge that are gained over a period of experience.
 Hence, an organization must perform due diligence to check whether a prospective vendor has prior experience or not.
 Further, it may be helpful to see if a vendor has previously worked with an organization in your industry segmentation.
 Some of the questions that you can ask are:

 - How many years of experience does the vendor have?